NOVAK DJOKOVIC LEFT PUZZLED AFTER OPPONENT’S STRANGE POST-MATCH COMMENT

 In terms of the first [Masters] quarterfinal, this was undoubtedly Bergs' biggest match and the biggest quarterfinal he has ever participated in.

-Playing someone like Djokovic is obviously a good idea, but I believe Bergs learned enough to hurt the best players.
+Playing someone like Djokovic is obviously a good idea, but I believe Bergs learnt enough to hurt the best players.
 The only question is whether he can do it consistently, which we know Djokovic can.
 Djokovic still has a strong sense of competition.

 Djokovic was asked what it took to advance to this point in the competition during an on-court interview with Tennis TV.

-The 38-year-old stated, "It is pretty much everything, just trying to stay alive to be honest on the court."
+The 38-year-old stated, "It is pretty much everything, just trying to stay alive, to be honest, on the court."

 The first time I met Bergs, he was a wonderful man.
 He obviously has a lot of firepower.
 Sometimes I simply tried to make him miss the ball by playing an extra ball on the court.
 That is what took place.